6

 – Brian H

-Feb 8, 2022 at 15:37
+Commented Feb 8, 2022 at 15:37

 @user1095108 I doubt that you can write a web server in a few lines in a Python implementation running on such limited hardware.
 You need to distinguish the language Python and the seemingly omnipresent libraries.
-Feb 9, 2022 at 9:04
+Commented Feb 9, 2022 at 9:04

 The problem is that the libraries you think of will not fit into the limited resources, depending on the expectations.
 A library for a super simple server providing a handful of HTML-only files and some images might work.
 People have done this, even not in Python.
 Anyway, someone needs to write or incorporate the hardware drivers to access the specific network hardware.
 This is a far from simple task. -- I'm afraid that you never tackled such a task and therefore you are kind of blinded by the simplicity of Python on modern desktops.
-Feb 10, 2022 at 7:01
+Commented Feb 10, 2022 at 7:01

 Sure.
 And where are the Python libraries that know how to access them?
 Or at least Python wrappers for the existing drivers? -- Oh, and I did not say that it is impossible.
 It is just hard.
-Feb 10, 2022 at 15:04
+Commented Feb 10, 2022 at 15:04

 Python 2.4 runs on 68000 Commodore Amigas.